D4uS1/ez-on-rails/README.md

 This will create the necessary database tables to get the [permission system](https://github.com/D4uS1/ez-on-rails/wiki/Permission-System) to work.
 The seeds are provided with default access restrictions to the [adminisration area](https://github.com/D4uS1/ez-on-rails/wiki/Administration-Area)

+### 5. Check if it works
+Visit your application page in a browser.
+You should now see the ez-on-rails welcome page.
+You can visit the login page by clicking on the user icon in the top right corner.
+If you sign in as administrator, an administrator menu will appear.
+The default credentials were created in the seeds.
+Normally those are
+* email: administrator@example.com
+* password: 1replace_me3_after3_install7

 ## Usage
 Coming soon.